 Use soy sauce alternative if allergic to soy (or can’t find a safe soy sauce option) - Soy is a common allergen and soy sauce often contains not only soy but also wheat/gluten.
 One alternative for soy sauce is coconut aminos which are made from the “sap” or nectar from the coconut plant.

 Use another ground meat - Not a fan of ground turkey?
 You can swap another ground meat instead.
 I personally like to use ground turkey because it is a lean protein that is low in saturated fat.
 Ground chicken would be the closest alternative nutritionally speaking.

 You could also use lean ground beef or ground pork if you prefer that flavor.

-Egg roll in a bowl vegetarian style - You can make this dish vegetarian by using a meat alternative in place of the turkey.
+Egg roll in a bowl vegetarian style - Prefer a meatless meal?
+You can make this dish vegetarian by using a meat alternative in place of the turkey.
 A few options include:

 - Meatless crumbles by Noble Plate - soy-free (made with pea protein).

 - Gardein Gluten-Free Ultimate Plant-Based Beefless Ground Crumbles - contains soy.

 - Beyond Meat/Beyond Beef Plant-Based Ground - soy and gluten-free.
 Contains coconut oil and pea protein.

 - Swap lentils for ground turkey.
 This is a cheaper alternative to meat substitutes with fewer ingredients.